vvicaretti/freepto-vagrant/README.md

 *  http://www.vagrantup.com/
 *  http://dev.freepto.mx/vagrant/utils/

+Install Virtualbox:

 <code>$ sudo apt-get install git virtualbox</code>

 <code>$ git clone https://github.com/vinc3nt/freepto-vagrant.git</code>

 <code>$ cd freepto-vagrant</code>

+If the physical host have enough memory, the Vagrantfile should be modified in order to speedup the building process using the ramdisk.
+The ram size (by default 2048) should be set to 6656 (1024 * 6 + 512).
+If your host doesn’t have enough memory, you can ignore the next two steps.

+<code>$ vim Vagrantfile</code>

+<code>$ vagrant reload</code>

 <code>$ vagrant up vbox --provider=virtualbox</code>